Healthy breakfast fruit tart made with a gluten free two ingredient crust, protein packed Greek yogurt, and plenty of fresh fruit.

 This healthy tart is so simple.
 One of the easiest dishes you’ll throw together considering how pretty (!!) it is.
 There’s no baking involved and the whole thing comes together in a snap.
 Slicing the fruit will take you the longest but hey!
 If you slice the fruit the night before, you’ll have this ready in about 15 minutes.

 Spread Greek yogurt overtop.
 I use vanilla flavor, but any flavor you like will work.
 You could use strawberry flavor yogurt and top the tart with mostly fresh strawberries.
 I’m going to use lemon flavor next.
 Plain works too!
 Really, whatever you have or like best.
+And if you have any left over, be sure to try my peanut butter Greek yogurt frosting.
+It’s excellent on these healthier chocolate banana muffins or double chocolate chip muffins.

 Now, let your creative juices flow.
 Top the tart with all the fresh fruit you love.
 Nothing is off limits here.
 Make a design or throw it all on top.
 Or slice it up and let your family/friends/guests/fruit lovers decorate their own.